kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 >
 > [Memory Efficiency: Mastering Go's Garbage Collector](https://goperf.dev/01-common-patterns/gc/)

-So, Go's GC doesn't block other goroutines most of the time, except for those tiny moments when it adds or removes the write barriers.
+So, Go's GC doesn't block other Goroutines most of the time, except for those tiny moments when it adds or removes the write barriers.
 I found this trick of introducing barriers pretty clever.

 ## Nongenerational

 **Nongenerational** just means Go is not generational.
 And what does generational mean?
-Well, it's basically to treat objects differently depending on how long they've been around and how often they're accessed.
+Well, it's basically treating objects differently depending on how long they've been around and how often they're accessed.
 Why?
 Because they can use this information to optimize collection cycles.
 Most objects die young.
 So, by focusing on recently created ones more often, the GC can reclaim memory faster without scanning the entire heap each time.
 This is interesting.
 But if this approach is so efficient, why doesn't Go do the same?
 Apparently, the reason is that there was no obvious benefit to it, that is, the benefits were not sufficient enough. [^why-nongenerational]

 [^why-nongenerational]: As for why Go is non-generational, [Go Optimization Guide](https://goperf.dev/01-common-patterns/gc/#non-generational) notes that "it hasn't shown clear, consistent benefits in real-world Go programs with the designs tried so far."
 The ISMM keynote, [Getting to Go: The Journey of Go's Garbage Collector](https://go.dev/blog/ismmkeynote) also explains that while generational collectors can help reduce long stop-the-world pauses, Go's concurrent GC already avoids those and instead focuses on maintaining low, predictable latency.